 Trust me, when they get feedback, they’ll call.
 A key is to remain in touch weekly and sometimes a simple email asking how things are going is enough to prompt an update from your recruiter.

-Any good business relationship is formed over meaningful touch points over a period of time.
+Any good business relationship is formed over meaningful touchpoints over some time.
 You wouldn’t expect to pick up where things left off with an acquaintance you hadn’t spoken to in a few years.
-The same applies for your recruiter.
+The same applies to your recruiter.

 You may think you no longer need that recruiter, but a good recruiter will call you for that dream job when it arises and you want to make sure you foster that relationship.
 If you shut the door to them and say “I’m sick of my recruiter always calling me about a new job” then you will undoubtedly miss out at some point.